Choosing a SMART Recovery Program

 In a SMART Recovery program, the approaches used to address addiction include the following:

-All of these tools work to help recovering addicts gain freedom and power over their addiction and their dangerous behaviors.
+These tools help recovering addicts gain freedom and power over their addiction and their dangerous behaviors.
 SMART Recovery persuades participants to apply such tools to reach their goals of living balanced and fulfilling lives.

 How Does SMART Recovery Work?

 SMART Recovery programs use an exercise called the ABCs to show participants how to recognize and overcome their triggers.
-This particular exercise helps participants analyze any circumstance or event that may arise in the future and modify their mindset and behavioral patterns.
+This particular exercise helps participants analyze circumstances or events that may arise in the future and to modify their mindset and behavioral patterns.

 Attending SMART Recovery may also help people address symptoms of substance abuse such as